iomicroservices/baselink-nuxt/content/services/index.md

 [Tradespeople](/services/tradespeople) services

 #description
 Need a hand with a project?
-Whether it’s securing your premises with CCTV, installing a new boiler or fixing a leaky pipe, we are ready to tackle any job, big or small.
-Our quick and easy booking process ensures you're matched with a skilled professional at a time that suits you.
+Whether it’s securing your premises with CCTV or installing a new boiler, we are ready to tackle any job, big or small.
 ::